DFFlanders/cloud-app-labs/cloud-application-engineer.md

  - The successful candidate will be highly self-motivated, able to take initiative to resolve problems individually and in teams, and able to see projects to completion with minimal supervision.

 ## Application Engineer Qualifications:
-AppEng should have a minimum of 6+ demonstrated qualities from the list below (and be interested in learning about 10+ of the following):
+AppEng should have a minimum of 2+ demonstrated skills (ideally certifications) from each of the below categories:

+Network Engineering, Systems Adminstrations, Developer Operations:
  - [ ] Certified OpenStack Adminstrator
  - [ ] Demonstrable skills and experience in 2+ Cloud Operating Systems
  - [ ] RedHat Server Certification